DarkGhostHunter/OpenWRT-NSS-Full/README.md

 > [!NOTE]
 >
 > If your SSH commands output something like `ssh_dispatch_run_fatal: ... error in libcrypto`, you will need to use SSH with some older crypto to connect.
 Without modifying your system, just run podman/docker and run the command inside it.
 >
 > ```shell
 > podman run -it --rm --network=host \
 docker.io/alpine:3.19 \
 /bin/sh -c "apk add --no-cache openssh-client && ssh -o HostKeyAlgorithms=+ssh-rsa -o PubkeyAcceptedKeyTypes=+ssh-rsa admin@192.168.216.1"
 > ```

 ---

-## After booting
+## First boot

 ### 1. WiFi and Usteer

 You will probably want to change both your WiFi SSID on both antennas into something like "MyOffice".
 Every time you change them, you will have to get into usteer configuration and point these WiFi SSID to be _steered_.
 This way, your devices will roam between both antennas depending on signal quality.

 Usteer already has some good-for-anything defaults about minimum signal strength and offset.

-### 2. Speedtest your Gigabit Internet
+### 2. Configure your Interfaces

-If you're a _heavy user_, you may want to run `speedtest-sqm`.
-It's a bash script that _should_ update SQM scripts depending on your connection download and upload speeds.

-You may [test your bufferbloat here](https://www.waveform.com/tools/bufferbloat), and if you get C/D/F grades, you will need to set this through the script or manually.
-Also consider using this on low-speed connections, or if you always need minimum latency at all times (while downloads/uploads take a small penalty).
+The [`configure-interface`](files/usr/bin/configure-interface) script changes the router between the default Router mode, and the Managed Switch / Dumb AP without firewall.

+If your OpenWRT router won't be the main router, run that script first.
+Preferably, connect the WAN interface to your upstream router LAN ports and should be working.

+### 3. Configure your firewall

+The [`configure-firewall`](files/usr/bin/configure-firewall) script disables the firewall entirely, allows OpenWRT management accessible from `wan` (outside), or restore the defaults.

+If your OpenWRT router sits as a Dumb AP, you will probably want to access the management from the same network, so run this script first.

+### 4. Speedtest to SQM tuning

+The [`speedtest-to-sqm`](files/usr/bin/speedtest-sqm) script configures SQM rules by _speedtesting_ your Internet.

+If your Internet connection gets unstable (unresponsive browsing, high latency, unstable videocalls) when being saturated, you may be victim of _bufferbloat_.
+Use this script to add rules to the traffic so prioritize network packets over others.

+You may test [your bufferbloat here](https://www.waveform.com/tools/bufferbloat).
+Usually asymmetric Internet connections (high download, low download) suffer from this.

 ---